What exactly does it mean to move while in mediation? Learn how to use this concept to turn everyday actions into a meditative process.

 The expansion of awareness facilitates our growth and development.
 The use of these techniques expands awareness by coordinating mind and body.
-The more you use them, the more aware you become of your thoughts and your body.
+The more you use them, the more aware you become of your thoughts and body.
 It moves us along the continuum of consciousness.

 Tai Chi as a Moving Meditation

 Tai Chi benefits your health.
 It’s a way of aligning the mind and the body.
 Thus, it has become a popular element of wellness.
 However, all forms of this practice originate from Eastern martial arts.
-Many commercial forms of this art are devoid of their combat applications, and some structures have progressions incorporating acrobatic movements.
+Many commercial forms of this art are devoid of combat applications, and some structures have progressions incorporating acrobatic movements.
 Tai Chi has many options from which to choose.

 The slower tempo of Tai Chi as a moving meditation techniques make it easy to learn while protecting you from injury.
 However, some forms have quicker bursts of movement — Indonesian of Tai Ke, for instance.
 People can learn the Jurus without understanding the martial application.
 It’s a standard tactic among the most experienced teachers.
-The master teaches the principles of movement but holds back the martial art applications for only those they trust will not abuse the art.
+The master teaches the principles of movement but holds back the martial art applications, for only those they trust will not abuse the art.

 Dance of Silat

 Those who train in this art use a variety of techniques to maintain emotional equilibrium during a physical confrontation.
-It is considered one of the advanced level moving meditation practices.
+It is considered one of the advanced-level moving meditation practices.

 Mindfulness in Motion

 Mindfulness is a term with different meanings.
-We define mindfulness being aware and present.
+We define mindfulness as being aware and present.
 When we are present, our internal dialogue slows or stops.
 Mindfulness in motion helps us bring the silence and peace of the transcendent into any activity.
 Sweet.

 Tai Chi and Qigong can do this if done correctly.
-The Japanese Tea Ceremony is a formalized method for achieving mindfulness, but it takes dedicated time and study.
+The Japanese Tea Ceremony is a formalized method for achieving mindfulness, but it takes time and study.
 However, there are other ways to do this.